designstem/fachwerk/docs/tutorials/quickstart/2dscene.md

-## Adding 2D graphics
+# Adding 2D graphics

-Enough of text, let's add some 2D graphics.
-Fachwerk offers several graphic components, suitable for graph drawing, vector art and bitmap generation.
+Let's add some 2D graphics.
+Fachwerk offers several graphic components suitable for graph drawing, vector art, and bitmap generation.

 ### Drawing graphs

 #### Point

 Let's start with a simple 2D scene and draw a simple **point**.
-We draw using HTML-like tags, but they are custom, Fachwerk tags, starting with `f-`.
+We use HTML-like tags, but they are custom, Fachwerk tags, starting with `f-e`.

 ```
 <f-scene>